lifelonglearner94/talk-with-pdfs-rag/README.md

  # 🔬 talk-with-pdfs – Modular RAG System for Scientific Articles

-Chat with collections of scientific PDF papers using a modular Retrieval-Augmented Generation (RAG) stack (LangChain + Chroma + Gemini) with a Streamlit UI and a CLI.
-The codebase has been refactored to cleanly separate ingestion, indexing, retrieval, and generation for easier extension.
+Chat with collections of scientific PDF papers using a modular Retrieval-Augmented Generation (RAG) stack (LangChain + Chroma + Gemini) with a Streamlit UI, a FastAPI service scaffold and a CLI.
+The codebase is refactored to separate ingestion, indexing, retrieval, reranking and generation for easier extension, evaluation and observability.

 ## ✨ Key Features